CorviusPress/FreeDriver-Backup-and-Recovery/README.md

 *<h2 align="center">Backup and Restore .inf Drivers compatible with OEM devices Desktops, Notebooks or Tablets : Lenovo, Acer, HP, Asus, Dell and more .. 📓</h2>*

+### MENU
+1. How to use FreeDriver for Backup
+2. How to use FreeDriver for Recovery
+3. How to use FreeDriver for Recovery from Device Manager
+4. Saving a log of Backup or Restore
+---
 >  [!IMPORTANT]
 >  The Driver Save project is written in PowerShell and is compatible with Windows 10 and Windows 11.
 It allows you to back up OEM drivers before migration, reinstallation, or any kind of intervention in the operating system, both on desktop PCs and laptops.
 >